vikilpet/Taskopy/readme.md

 	Type in address bar of browser something like this: http://127.0.0.1/task?alert&text=MyMsg&title=MyTitle
 	and you will see messagebox with title and text from URL.
+- **idle** — Perform the task when the user is idle for the specified time.
+For example, *idle='5 min'* - run when the user is idle for 5 minutes.
+The task is executed only once during the inactivity.
 - **err_threshold** — do not report any errors in the task until this threshold is exceeded.

 ## Settings